ticky/dotfiles/readme.md

   _This is not a hard requirement, however, this version is the one supplied with macOS 10.8_

 > [!WARNING]
-> As of June 2026, Cygwin, `bash`, and `strap` support is no longer actively maintained.
+> As of June 2026, Cygwin, `bash`, and `strap` support has been removed or is otherwise unmaintained.
 I would advise moving to WSL, `zsh`, and manual setup, respectively.

 ## Setup